C2.3 Identify and use equivalent relationships for whole numbers up to 100, in various contexts.

 In order to develop their ability to explain a situation of equality, students need to address different steps.
 The transfer from concrete to symbolic representation is easier when the equality relationship is constructed by following these different steps.

-• Explore using concrete or semi-concrete materials.
+• Explore using concrete or visual (semi-concrete) materials.

 The student demonstrates, using toys, the following situation: adding 0 toys to 10 toys.